trundlebits/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/UsingEmbeddedSwift/Existentials.md

 Class-bound existentials in Embedded Swift do come with some restrictions compared to class-bound existentials in regular Swift:

 - You cannot use an existential to call a unbounded generic method from the protocol.
-This is described in depth in [Embedded Swift -- Non-final generic methods](NonFinalGenericMethods.md).
+This is described in depth in <doc:NonFinalGenericMethods>.
 For example:
 ```swift
 protocol ClassBoundProtocol: AnyObject {
   func foo<T>(t: T)